 What qualifies a home as a certified green home?

 There is a difference between a certified green home and an eco-friendly, sustainable home.
 To get a certified green home, you use a scoring system.
-The homeowner hires a third party to verify that everything was done according to the rules, and findings are submitted to the rating company or lab who does the green home certification.
+The homeowner hires a third party to verify that everything was done according to the rules, and findings are submitted to the rating company or lab that does the green home certification.

 While they are non-certified, energy-efficient homes are still great for the environment and your utility bill.
-One thing that distinguishes between the two is that certified green homes may require the additional cost of going through the certification process while energy efficient homes do not.
+One thing that distinguishes between the two is that certified green homes may require the additional cost of going through the certification process while energy-efficient homes do not.
 Most of our clients decide to go with energy-efficient homes without the certification.
-When building your energy efficient home, we always pay close attention to the following criteria:
+When building your energy-efficient home, we always pay close attention to the following criteria:

 - Energy efficiency